 In a post filled with beautiful footwear, these still stand out.
-Built on Crockett & Jones 325 last, which offers a slightly wider fit in the forefoot, the shoes feature a waxed calf full grain upper and Dainite soles.
-They’ve also used a Goodyear Welt construction, so they can be recrafted.
+Built on Crockett & Jones 325 last, which offers a slightly wider fit in the forefoot, the shoes feature a full-grain Scotch Grain leather upper and Dainite soles.
+They’ve also used a Goodyear Welt construction with a proper storm welt.
+So they offer greater protection from the elements and can be recrafted if you ever wear out the soles.
 The Pembroke is available directly from Crockett & Jones.
-But you can also try to order them from Pediwear.
-They don’t have stock at the moment, but they can get them on a per order basis for the same price in Pounds or $454.86 (ex.
-VAT) if you’re ordering from the U.S.

 Best Option for the Daniel Craig Wingtip Derby

-Allen Edmonds LGA Wingtip Oxford in Dark Brown: on sale for $147.00
+Zanzara Delos Brogued Wingtip Derby Shoe in Brown: on sale for $99.97

 I don’t think it’s a secret that many of Ralph Lauren’s designs are inspired by classic British styles.
-Heck, there was a time when Polo shoes were actually being made by Crockett & Jones!
+Heck, there was a time when Polo shoes were being made by Crockett & Jones!
 Those days have passed (hello, made in China!).
 But we can still count on the brand to give us models like the Asher.
 The uppers are full grain burnished calfskin, they’re leather lined and they have Vibram outsoles.
 I’m not quite clear on the construction method.
 But they claim to have a “Storm Welt” which usually indicates some kind of stitched construction.
-I’ve linked to the Ralph Lauren website above.
-But Macy’s is currently offering 20% off on the Ashers, which brings the price down to $156.00.
+All-in-all, not bad for under two hundred bucks.
+Most common sizes are still available on the Ralph Lauren website.

 The Investment Pieces